Turkey Weather in November: Rain, Snow & Shoulder Season

 • Coastal Areas: Average temperatures range from 15°C to 20°C (59°F to 68°F).
 Coastal cities like Antalya and Bodrum remain relatively mild, making it an ideal time for outdoor activities and sightseeing without the summer crowds.

 • Inland Regions: Cities like Ankara, Istanbul and Cappadocia experience cooler temperatures, averaging between 5°C and 15°C (41°F to 59°F).
-This period offers a crisp and serene atmosphere, perfect for exploring historical sites.
+Cappadocia may see its first dusting of snow, adding magic to its fairy chimneys

-• Eastern Turkey and Higher Elevations: Expect colder temperatures, often dropping below freezing, with the possibility of snowfall.
+• Eastern Turkey and Higher Elevations: Temperatures can dip below 0 °C at night.
 This region, including areas like Kars and Mount Ararat, starts to embrace winter conditions, making it suitable for early skiing activities.

 Turkey in November sees a reduction in daily sunshine hours, averaging 5 to 6 hours per day.
 Rainfall is more frequent, particularly in coastal areas, with around 8 to 10 rainy days throughout the month.
 It’s advisable to pack an umbrella or raincoat as showers can be unexpected.